 Your Custom Forms allow you to collect information from your website visitors.
 When they fill out the form it will send you an email with the information they provided.
 Your Contact Me page is an example of a custom form.

-Parts of a Custom Form
+Custom Form Settings

 Form Input Types